SihabSahariar/Google-Based-Search-Engine/README.md

 # Google-Based-Search-Engine
 This is basic PHP code which usages google search engine in the backend to search data.
-Author: Sihab Sahariar
+Author:Sihab Sahariar
-Author Company: Team Error
+Author Company:Team Error
-Author URL: github.com/sihabsahariar
+Author URL:github.com/sihabsahariar

 # VARIABLES DESCRIPTION
 1.$file is the name of this file